How to Transcribe MP4 Videos to Text

 TXT (Plain Text):

-• Best for: Simple notes, copy-pasting into documents
+• Best for: notes, copy-paste into docs

-• Contains: Raw text without formatting
+• Contains: raw text, no formatting

-• Use cases: Study notes, quick reference
+• Use cases: study notes, quick reference

-• Best for: Professional reports, archiving, printing
+• Best for: reports, archives, printing

-• Contains: Formatted text with headers and timestamps
+• Contains: formatted text with headers and timestamps

-• Use cases: Legal transcripts, client deliverables
+• Use cases: legal transcripts, client deliverables

 SRT (SubRip Subtitle):

-• Best for: Adding captions to videos
+• Best for: video captions

-• Contains: Timestamped text blocks
+• Contains: timestamped text blocks

-• Use cases: YouTube captions, accessibility compliance
+• Use cases: YouTube captions, accessibility

-• Best for: Detailed editing and collaboration
+• Best for: detailed editing and collaboration

-• Contains: Formatted text with timestamps and speaker labels
+• Contains: formatted text with timestamps and speaker labels

-• Use cases: Interview analysis, content creation
+• Use cases: interview analysis, content creation

-• Contains: Structured data with metadata
+• Contains: structured data with metadata

-• Use cases: Custom workflows, automation
+• Use cases: custom workflows, automation

 Bulk Transcription for Multiple MP4 Files

-Bulk transcription strategies:
+Bulk strategies:

-3. Offline batch processing: 360Converter supports folder-based batch transcription
+3. Offline batch: 360Converter handles folder-based batches

 Transcribing MP4 Videos on Mobile Devices